Majors for Aspiring Nutritionists

 Nutritionists advise individuals and groups on ways that food and nutrition can support general health and manage disease.
-They may find jobs in research, education, public health and consultation services.
+They may find jobs in research, education, public health, and consultation services.
 Specific job duties vary, but they can include counseling patients on eating habits, designing meal plans for individuals and groups, giving seminars on diet and disease management, and conducting nutrition-related research.
-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for nutritionists and dietitians, as of May 2014, was $57,440.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for nutritionists and dietitians, as of May 2016, was $59,670.
 The BLS anticipates the employment rate for dietitians and nutritionists to grow 16% from 2014 to 2024, and those with advanced education and certification may find themselves with the most desirable qualifications.